 The Presets are saved in a permanent memory area of the camera where they are maintained also when power is disconnected.
-However, restoring default settings will delete all preset values.
+However, RESTORE FACTORY DEFAULT will delete all preset values.

-Press $\underline{PRESET} + \underline{83} + \underline{ENTER}$ to delete all the saved PRESET values.
+Press PRESET + 83 + ENTER to delete all the saved presets.